Tuamotu sandpiper: Ecology and behavior

 This bird lives on undisturbed atolls where it feeds in open areas, including the shores and beaches, and scrubland; it is more rarely found in Pandanus thickets.
 It takes insects such as ants, leafhoppers and wasps in the coral rubble and leaf litter, also taking some vegetation.

 The call is a soft, high whistle or piping, transcribed as meh by the Whitney South Seas Expedition.

 It breeds at different times on different islands, generally between April and June.
 Nests are placed on the lagoon shore and consist of nothing more than a slight hollow in the shoreline coral and shell debris which is lined with grass stems or similar vegetable matter.
 The clutch is believed to be two eggs, which are white with purple and violet blotches, similar to a smaller version of the upland sandpiper's eggs.
 One two-egg clutch is in the American Museum of Natural History collection (specimen AMNH 5299).

 Status

 The Tuamotu sandpiper is threatened by introduced rats and habitat destruction caused by the spreading cultivation of coconuts, and is listed as endangered.
 Although it had a much wider range historically (see also below), it now survives on a small number of rat-free islands, namely Anuanuraro, Tenararo, Morane and one other atoll.
 Birds will occur as non-breeding visitors on other islands nearby, particularly in the Acteon group.

-Its IUCN Red List status of "Endangered B1a+b (ii, iii, iv, v); Vulnerable C2a(i), D1" means that estimates indicate between 250 and 1000 mature birds occurring in less than six locations, with a declining trend.
+Its IUCN Red List status of "Endangered B2ab (iii, v)" means that estimates indicate between 700 and 1100 mature birds occurring in less than six locations, with a declining trend.
 There are no conservation measures in place, although proposals are being suggested to protect the species.
 These include granting full protection to the remaining atolls where it breeds and preventing the further spread of rats.